We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Zinc supplements are available to purchase online.

 Research suggests that green tea may inhibit the production of certain inflammatory chemicals.
-It may also help slow cartilage loss, reducing the symptoms of arthritis.
+It may also help

 Most doctors recommend drinking three or four cups of green tea per day, or taking 300–400 mg of green tea extract daily.

 Green tea contains caffeine, so it is not safe for those who are sensitive to caffeine.
 The caffeine may cause stomach problems such as diarrhea.

 Some companies make decaffeinated green tea.
 The caffeine content has little effect on inflammation because the anti-inflammatory benefits of green tea are attributed to its antioxidant polyphenol content like EGCG.

 Green tea extract is available to purchase online.

 It may also help reduce cartilage loss and reverse autoimmune symptoms.
 Per the Arthritis Foundation, it is a fast acting supplement that may help with osteoarthritis pain in just 7 days.

 The usual dosage is an extract containing 30–40% boswellic acids, which a person takes in

 Combining frankincense with curcumin

 Frankincense is typically safe, with few side effects.
 However, some people report stomach pain and gastrointestinal problems such as diarrhea.